 - Degree of innovation, creativity, educational value and enrichment of the project.

-- Clarity and effectiveness of proposed learning goals, assessment, and evaluation procedures.
+- Clarity of proposed learning goals, standards, assessment, and evaluation procedures.

-- Clarity of explanation on how the project will be implemented.
+- Clarity of explanation on how the project will be implemented in the classroom.

 - Realistic budget; appropriateness of amount requested and allocated to support stated goals and objectives.

 - If the project includes the services of an artist, the degree to which the artist’s participation directly supports the goals of the project and its potential for impacting teaching practice.

 - Notification of awards will be made approximately 45 days after the deadline.